 The more you learn about it, the more you’ll want to try changing your IP address.
 Not that you would need to do it all the time, though, but every now and then, you should, and it is for several primary reasons.

 It’s actually not that difficult or tricky to change your IP address.
 Below are 3 easy tips on how to do it, and without paying anything.

 ● Download and Use The Tor Browser

 You might not have heard about it, but Tor, as a browser, gets you connected to a totally private network.
 Along with this is a complete range of websites other than the Internet that you’re aware of.
 So basically, by using Tor, you’ll be able to access websites that you cannot via your regular browser.
-There, you can also hide your IP address and evade Internet blocks.
+There, you can also cover your IP address.

 ● Go To A Coffee Shop and Use Free Wi-fi

 When you do this, your device will have a different IP address, and it will be that of the router of the coffee shop.
 This is the easiest way of altering your IP, but only for a limited time.

 ● Sign Up For A Free VPN Trial